mmkal/ts/packages/io-ts-extra/readme.md

 io-ts-extra will also aim to provide more high-level utilities and combinators than pre-defined codecs.

-Philosophically, this library will skew slightly more towards pragmatism at the expensive of type soundness - for example the stance on [t.refinement vs t.brand](https://github.com/gcanti/io-ts/issues/373).
+Philosophically, this library will skew slightly more towards pragmatism at the expense of type soundness - for example the stance on [t.refinement vs t.brand](https://github.com/gcanti/io-ts/issues/373).

 This package is also less mature.
 It's currently in v0, so will have a different release cadence than io-ts-types.